 For example, I use a keyword “blog post title” for this post.
 But, if the majority of the people search for “blog article title” then I’ll lose many readers.

-So always use a proper keyword in your blog post title.
-You can use a free tool Google keyword planner to find the proper keyword.
+So always use a proper keyword in your blog post titles.
+You can use a free tool Google keyword planner to find proper keywords.

 10. Use title generating tools

 If you are having a really hard time to write your blog post title you can use the following free online tools.